wmpg/WesternMeteorPyLib/README.md

 ## Usage

 Module interfaces are not 100% complete yet, but individual functions are well documented.
-To run individual modules, e.g. to demonstrate how the Monte Carlo trajectory solver works, navigate into the WesternMeteorPyLib directory and run:
+To run individual modules, e.g. to demonstrate how the trajectory solver works, run:

 ```
 python -m wmpl.Trajectory.Trajectory
 ```

-or, you can use functions from the library anywhere.
-E.g. if you want to run a particular function from the library, you can do:
+or, you can use functions from the library in other scripts.
+E.g. if you want to run a particular function from the library, you can create a new .py file and do:

 ```
 import datetime